Virus Spread Resistance Indicator

 "Version 2023" (modified calculation based on RESET).

 Virus transmission in indoor spaces is so complex and diverse that it can change significantly depending on the type of virus.
-There are several key parameters of an indoor space, such as temperature, relative humidity, ventilation efficiency depending on the concentration of CO₂ or suspended particles present in the indoor air.
+There are several key parameters relevant to indoor spaces, such as temperature, relative humidity, ventilation efficiency calculated from CO₂ concentration, or suspended particles present in the indoor air.

-My inBiot's new virus indicator indicates the probability of airborne virus propagation in an indoor space.
-Based on the RESET VIRAL INDEX, it shows on a scale of 0-100 the resistance of the air in a room to the spread of viruses.
+My inBiot's new Virus Spread Resistance Indicator indicates the probability of airborne virus spread in an indoor space.
+Based on the RESET VIRAL INDEX, it shows on a scale of 0-100 the resistance offered by the air in a space to the spread of viruses.

 The indicator calculates infection potential based on scientifically proven indoor air quality metrics, such as temperature, relative humidity, PM2.5 concentration and CO₂, assessed through inBiot's monitoring technology.

-Although it is currently impossible to measure airborne viruses in real time, it is possible to measure the ability of a building to minimize the potential for airborne infection, in real time, through a series of parameters.
-This requires combining scientific research with real-time results in a standardized and meaningful way.
-Research has demonstrated the direct impact of humidity, temperature and airborne particles on the rate of viral infections.
+Although it is currently impossible to measure airborne viruses in real time, continuous monitoring of a building's ability to minimize the potential for airborne infection is possible through a series of parameters.
+To do this, it is necessary to combine scientific research with real-time results in a standardized and meaningful way.
+This has demonstrated the direct impact of humidity, temperature and airborne particles on the rate of viral infections.

 [Virus survival]+[Immune system]+[Dose] = [Risk of infection].

-From where the algorithm resulting from RESET 's research work is applied to obtain the virus indicator, calculated in real time in My inBiot from MICA monitoring data:
+From this information, the algorithm resulting from RESET 's research work is applied to obtain the virus indicator, calculated in real time in My inBiot from the MICA monitoring data:

 - VS: Virus survival